The Current State of Marketplace Fairness

 May, 2013: The Marketplace Fairness Act (MFA) of 2013 was passed by the Senate.
 According to their website, this act grants states "the authority to compel online and catalog retailers (“remote sellers”), no matter where they are located, to collect sales tax at the time of a transaction."
 However, this authority is contingent upon states having "simplified their sales tax laws."
 The bill was passed with support from both Democrats and Republicans.

 September 18, 2013: House Judiciary Committee Chairman Bob Goodlatte wrote a framework of seven basic principles that he believes should govern remote sales tax legislation.
 These guidelines aim to keep off line and online shops on equal footing, protect consumers, simplify the process and retain state sovereignty.
-See the complete list at on Goodlatte’s website.
+See the complete list at on Goodlatte’s website. (article has been removed)

 December 3, 2013: The Supreme Court refuses to rule on the Amazon and Overstock’s debate with New York State over the collection of online taxes.